sdeusch/mgo-code-sample/README.md

 5.1 Web service endpoint versioning
 The File Listing endpoint, http://localhost:8080/v1/list?dir=/Users, has a /v1/ component in the URL for version 1.
 This is set at the controller level.
 It could be injected from a system wide runtime parameter for all controllers.

-5.2 Pagination of Data
-Pagination of data can be achieve the same way for web pages that list tabular data.
-I.e. with two request parameters in the URL, e.g. start=0 & n=10
-I.e. begin to show data starting from element 0 and 10 elements in total.
-The Spring Data Mongo API has methods to handle start, end, number of results, and sort preference.
-Similar parameters would need to be attached to the URL, parsed from the request and carried through to the data layer, in a robust way.

 </pre>